 ProTip: Thanks to Eric Zimmerman for this one.
 When using the command line version of KAPE, if you want to run an entire folder’s worth of targets (i.e. Apps, Windows, Antivirus, etc), instead of specifying the individual targets one at a time after –target, simply put the folder name after –target.
 So, if you wanted to run all the targets that fall under the Apps folder, your command would look like this: kape.exe –tsource C: –tdest “C:\temp” –tflush –target Apps.

-To put it simply, Modules are parsers for the targeted files KAPE copies out to your Target Destination folder.
+Simply put, Modules are parsers for the targeted files KAPE copies out to your Target Destination folder.
 However, this parsed output goes into a Module Destination folder that you specify.
 One really cool aspect of Modules is that anyone can write a Module for a third-party parser to be executed against the targeted files.
-However, outside of simply executing the command for that Module, you need to make sure the binary (.exe) is in the Bin subfolder within the Modules folder.
+However, outside of executing the command for that Module, you need to ensure the binary (.exe) is in the Bin subfolder within the Modules folder.
 KAPE does not provide the binaries for these Modules with the sole exception for the EZ Tool suite which is also created by Eric Zimmerman.

 To illustrate this, check out an example of a Module that I wrote for VoidTools’ Everything: